2017-2018 Classroom Residencies

-Bring the world’s greatest play and one of Shakespeare’s most famous tragedies right into your school!
-Back by popular demand, Hamlet returns this spring as part of our All the World’s A Stage School Tour program.
+Bring one of Shakespeare’s most famous tragedies right into your school!
+Back by popular demand, our All the World’s A Stage School Tour program returns this spring with a professional production of Macbeth.
 This 90-minute adaptation of the classic play, directed by our Artistic/Executive Director, Carmen Khan, is followed by a post-performance discussion with the actors, and includes a comprehensive study guide designed by our Artistic Director and Education Director.
 Reserve your student tour today!

 The production is designed to be performed in school common spaces like gyms, cafeterias, and auditoriums.
 Cast and crew need 45 minutes before and 30 minutes after the performance in the space, and a secured room where cast and crew may leave belongings and valuables.

 Performances are available in either the morning or afternoon.
 Performances must start promptly.

 The tour runs Monday through Friday, April 2 – 27, 2018.
 Performances are available in the morning or afternoon.